 Section 4.1.
 Probationary Period.
 The probationary period shall be eighteen (18) months in duration calculated from the day the officer graduates from the Police Academy, or from the date of employment in the case of lateral hires who have already completed the Police Academy, or such other shorter period of time as may be established from time to time by City's Board of Fire and Police Commissioners for some or all new employees.
+The calculation of the probationary period shall not include any time spent absent from duty or on a light duty status.
 The probationary period may be extended by the City for good cause for a period not to exceed an additional six (6) months.
 Time absent from duty in excess of thirty (30) calendar days annually shall not apply towards satisfaction of the probationary period.
 During the probationary period, an officer is subject to discipline, including discharge, without cause and with no recourse to the grievance procedure or any other forum.